Meal Plan Template for Coaches & Personal Trainers

 Speed.
 A good template cuts plan creation from 2-3 hours to under 30 minutes.
 With software, under 10 minutes.

 Branding.
 Your logo, colors, and contact info on every plan.
-Clients remember who gave them results — and a branded template reinforces that.
+Clients remember who gave them results, and a branded template reinforces that.

-What Every Meal Plan Template Should Include
+What Should a Professional Meal Plan Template Include?

 Client profile section